 - a.
 Those that could potentially damage Field Elements or Balls. - b.
 Those that could potentially damage or entangle other Robots. - c.
 Grease, oil, graphite, and/or any other lubricant or plastic additive. - d.
-Tape and/or any other material that adheres to or changes a legal part.
+Tape and/or any other material that adheres to or changes a legal part, other than non-functional decorations as permitted by <R8>.